 Horcruxes are a firm magical problem because Harry learns how they are created, their purpose, and the limited ways they can be destroyed.

-The solution to the Harry-as-a-Horcrux problem is soft magic that relies on total suspension of disbelief.
-Rowling asks us to believe that Lily cast a complex, never-before-seen spell without a wand in the space of a split-second under life and death pressure, and that Voldemort accidentally and unintentionally creates a Horcrux out of Harry in the same moment.
-Harry is then resurrected by the same Horcrux magic once he’s no longer a Horcrux.
-These cobbled together pieces of magic are clearly created for author convenience and thematic impact.
-Considering how illogical these plot devices actually are, Rowling pulls them off rather well by leaning heavily on theme and symbolism.
+Rowling’s not-so-creative but thematically brilliant solution to the complex Harry-as-a-Horcrux problem is the softest magic in the series which relies on total suspension of disbelief.
+Rowling asks readers to believe that Lily cast a complex, never-before-seen spell without a wand in the space of a split-second under life and death pressure.
+At the same time, she has Voldemort accidentally and unintentionally creating a Horcrux out of Harry in the same moment.
+Finally, Rowling resurrects Harry using the same Horcrux magic once he’s no longer a Horcrux.
+This is a lot of very complex interconnected magic for readers to track over the course of 7 novels, and Rowling uses that ‘confusion factor’ to her advantage.

 Theme Trumps Logic